felipeyusty/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 FrequencyBodyGyroscopeJerkMagnitudeSTD()      |  mean of fBodyBodyGyroJerkMag-std()

-The `run_analysis.R` script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.
+The `run_analysis.R` script performs the data preparation and then followed by the 5 steps required as described in the course project's definition.

 Transformations
 ---------------